cpcwood/airbnb-cpcwood/README.md

 ## Overview

-Makers Acadamy group project to make an AirBnb Clone
+Makers Acadamy group week long project to make an airbnb clone.
+Since course completion the project has been cloned to my account for personal refactors.

 ### Team